 Traction

 "Traction" refers to the tire's resistance to skidding/slipping.
 There are three areas where traction is at issue: braking, climbing, and cornering.
-Different tire designs, particularly in the tread, may enhance or degrade traction in each of these dimensions.
+Different tire designs, particularly in the tread, may enhance or degrade traction in each of these cases.

 The traction of a tire is determined by three things: inflation pressure, rubber formulation, and tread pattern.